kubewarden/docs/src/writing-policies/dsl.md

 > A domain-specific language (DSL) is a computer language specialized to a
 > particular application domain.

-We plan to provide a simple DSL that can be built as a WASM module.
+We plan to provide a simple DSL that can be built as a Wasm module.
 This would allow the Chimera admission controller to use policies written using regular programming languages **and** policies written a simpler DSL language.